Amrita-Basu/Quake-Report/README.md

 - Google+ Community: https://plus.google.com/communities/105153134372062985968
 - Stack Overflow: http://stackoverflow.com/questions/tagged/android

-Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
-Please see CONTRIBUTING.md for more details.

 License
 -------

-Copyright 2016 The Android Open Source Project, Inc.
+Copyright 2017 The Android Open Source Project, Inc.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for